 Ten Tips on How to Get DIC Benefits

-DIC Tip #1: Apply as soon as you can.
+DIC Tip #1: The Surviving Spouse should apply as soon as you can.

 DIC Tip #2: Use strong medical evidence.